TcMenu/TaskManagerIO/README.md

 TaskManager uses a lock free design, based on "compare and exchange" to acheive thread safety on larger boards, atomic operations on AVR, and interrupt locking back-up on other boards.
 Below, we discuss the multi-threaded features in more detail.

 * On any board, it is safe to add tasks and raise events from any thread.
 We use whatever atomic operations are available for that board to ensure safety.
+* On ESP32 FreeRTOS, PicoSDK, and Arduino RTOS based boards it is safe to add tasks to a taskManager from another core, on these platforms task manager uses the processors compare and exchange functionality to ensure thread safety as much as possible.
 * On any board, you can start another thread and run a task manager on it.
 Only ever call task-manager's runLoop() from the same thread.
-* On ESP32 FreeRTOS and mbed RTOS6 it is safe to add tasks to a taskManager from another core, on these platforms task manager uses the processors compare and exchange functionality to ensure thread safety as much as possible.

 ## Helping out